-Gone are the days when veganism was reserved for Birkenstock-clad hippies and animal-right activists.
-Lauded for its health benefits, veganism supports the ethical treatment of animals and a more sustainable lifestyle, and it’s finally hitting the masses.
-We’ve rounded up our favourite places to dine out for a vegan meal, whether in an all-vegan dining establishment or one that offers a stellar selection of vegan-friendly dishes.
-Check out this comprehensive guide to the best vegan restaurants in Hong Kong, offering up fresh and ethical meals every night of the week.
+Gone are the days when veganism was reserved for Birkenstock-clad hippies and animal-rights activists.
+Lauded for its health benefits, veganism supports the ethical treatment of animals and a more sustainable lifestyle, and the foodie side of the vegan lifestyle has finally hit the masses in the form of the plant-based dining movement.
+We’ve rounded up our favourite places to dine out for a vegan meal, from all-vegan dining establishment or ones that offer a stellar selection of vegan-friendly dishes.
+Check out this comprehensive guide to the best vegan and plant-based restaurants in Hong Kong, offering up healthy and conscious dining every night of the week.

 Confusion Plant-Based Kitchen